TheOdinProject/curriculum/foundations/javascript_basics/clean_code.md

 #### A good name is descriptive

-In our good example, we have a variable `sum`, to which each new `number` from the array is added.
-The function is named `sumArray` and the function does what the name suggests (if you're thinking "what even is an array", don't worry - you'll learn about them soon).
+In our good example, we have a variable `greeting`, to which each new `string` from the array is added.
+The function is named `generateUserGreeting` and the function does what the name suggests.
 Nice, clean, and understandable.

 Now, try picturing a conversation with someone about the bad example.
-The function is named `x` with variables like `z`, `w` and `q`.
+The function is named `x` with variables like `z`, and `w`.
 Oof, not nice.

 #### Use a consistent vocabulary